kassandraoftroy/paper-wallet-tx/README.md

 you will be prompted for the receiving address and your private key (WIF format)

-on success the script returns raw hexadecimal bytes of your signed transaction.
+on success the script returns raw hexadecimal bytes of your signed transaction

 **Send**